Foundational Concepts

 - Eventual consistency requires careful application design.

-- Query language (CQL) is SQL-like but lacks JOINs, group by aggregates (limited), and complex transactions.
+- Query language ( CQL ) is SQL-like but lacks JOINs, group by aggregates (limited), and complex transactions.
 Data modeling requires query-first thinking.

-- Operational complexity (managing/tuning clusters).
+- Operational complexity (managing/tuning clusters, compaction strategies).

 - Limited ad-hoc querying capabilities.